Podcast Pulse: The Best Audio Journalism

 “The Dream”

 Season one of “The Dream,” hosted by Jane Marie, is all about the world of multilevel marketing, or MLMs.
-Marie interviews a participant in the “airplane games” of the 1980s, goes deep into multilevel marketing’s alleged ties to the White House and even has a former cosmetics marketer try (and fail) to make money selling makeup through an MLM.
+Marie interviews a participant in the “airplane games” of the 1980s, goes deep into multilevel marketing’s alleged ties to the White House and even has a former cosmetics marketer try (and fail) to make money selling makeup through a MLM.
 This show is shocking, funny and sometimes enraging.
 Season two explores the state of the wellness industry as Marie tries crystals, magnetic therapy, acupuncture and more.
 The personal connection that Marie brings to these stories, in addition to her and her team’s tireless research, make “The Dream” a must-listen.
 Season one is, in particular, one of the best deconstructions of multilevel marketing schemes I’ve ever heard.

-“Headlong: Running from Cops”
+“Headlong: Running From Cops”

-“Running from Cops” is the third season of “Headlong,” an investigative podcast hosted by Dan Taberski.
+“Running From Cops” is the third season of “Headlong,” an investigative podcast hosted by Dan Taberski.
 In the first season he explored the life of Richard Simmons, and in the second season he investigated the hysteria of Y2K.
 In this season, Taberski looks at one of the oldest reality shows on television: “Cops.”
 “Cops” is like a microcosm of problems that we all struggle with in modern life – from reality-bending reality TV to increased awareness of police brutality.
 Does the presence of a camera crew change how police act?
 What happens to the people who appear on the show, and why did many of them give permission for “Cops” to show their faces?
 And what about the cities that “Cops” embeds in?
 Does it change them?
 Taberski interviews the creator of “Cops,” fans of the show, local police officers, lawyers, reality TV producers and people who appeared on the show.

 Which of these podcasts are you most interested in listening to?
 Do you have any other recommendations?
 Tell us in the comments below.